ncsa/Swift-T-Variant-Calling/README.md

 2.1 Software tools
 ------------------

 The pipeline should implement the stages of Figure \[1\], while allowing different software tools at some of the stages depending on user's preference.
-These are as shown in table \[1\] below, and it is assumed that users would specify the path to each of them in their runfile as shown in section 2.3.
+These are as shown in table \[1\] below, and it is assumed that users would specify the full path to each of them in their runfile as shown in section 2.3.

 Table 1: Pipeline tools